park-com/ReddByteCoin-master/INSTALL.md

 ================

-See doc/build-*.txt for instructions on building the various elements of the ReddByteCoin Core reference implementation of ReddByteCoin.
+See doc/build-*.txt for instructions on building the various elements of the ReddByteCoin Wallet reference implementation of ReddByteCoin.